 1. CAN UNSAVED PEOPLE BE DISCIPLED?

 Yes!
-In fact it wasn’t until well into Jesus’ ministry that the mental and spiritual “penny” dropped for the disciples themselves and they finally knew he was the God Messiah and not just a prophet (Matthew 16:13-17).
+In fact it wasn’t until well into Jesus’ ministry that the disciples themselves finally knew their leader was the God Messiah and not just a prophet (Matthew 16:13-17).

 Yes again!
 Millions of non-believers are interested in learning more about Jesus.
-Although they might start by thinking he was just a prophet, as we gently introduce them to him, his power and his teachings, then eventually the penny could drop for them too.
-English speakers reading this now can find hundreds of English language podcast interviews with DMM leaders who do exactly this by first starting a Discovery Bible Study with interested people.
+They might start by thinking he was just a prophet.
+However, as we gently introduce them to him, his power and his teachings, then eventually the penny could drop for them too.
+English speakers reading this now can find hundreds of English language podcast interviews with DMM leaders who do exactly this by starting a Discovery Bible Study (DBS) with interested people who are not yet followers of Jesus.
 Here is the link to the website.
 Here are two examples:

-As interested people learn more about Jesus and obey what they have just learned they will begin to shape their lives around what they read, often leading to a salvation that is built on a solid foundation of obedience.
-They will also know instantly how to replicate a DBS with their friends because it follows the same format every time.
+As interested people learn more about Jesus and obey what they have just learned, they will begin to shape their lives around what they read.
+This will often lead to a salvation that is built on a solid foundation of obedience.
+The new believer will also know instantly how to replicate a DBS with their friends because they have already been doing one.
+A DBS follows the same format every time.

 For many people you first meet, simply asking them to become followers of Jesus up front is a huge ask.
 If you share Jesus with them, or have prayed a blessing with them and there is no interest in following Jesus immediately, then the very next part of the conversation is to immediately ask the DBS question:

-Then would you like to do a few studies on the life of Jesus to find out who his is?
+Then would you like to do a few studies on the life of Jesus to find out who he is?